 October is domestic violence awareness month.
-Recently I learned of cutting-edge research that Ally Kern is conducting in the field of neuroscience, women’s studies, and theology to create resources for women to heal from domestic violence.
+Recently I learned of outstanding research that Ally Kern is conducting in the field of neuroscience, women’s studies, and theology to create resources for women to heal from domestic violence.
 Ally Kern is an Adjunct Professor in Theology and Global Studies and Ph.D. student at Claremont.
 She has started a movement to #EndDomesticViolence and Empower Women to be #FreeToHeal.
 Ally and I sat down recently to discuss what she believes it will take to break the silence of domestic violence and empower survivors to be restored and set free.

 Amy: Ally, thanks so much for meeting.
 I’m glad to talk with you about your passion for overcoming violence against women and girls.
 For most of us, personal stories have birthed a calling to build peace and safety in Christian communities.
 Would you share a little of your story.
 Why are you passionate about this issue?